janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-deployment.md

   alt="Azure resources as shown on the Azure Portal" caption="Azure resources as shown on the Azure Portal."
 %}

+## Cleaning Up

+A complete solution should of course also clean up after itself and delete the branch environments when a branch is delete.
+CircleCI does unfortunately not support executing a job when a branch is deleted, so a more complicated solution would have to built.
+Other CI systems like GitLab's integrated CI/CD supports triggering jobs when branches are deleted, so hopefully CircleCI will add such a feature too.

 {% include previous-next.html
   previousHref="/blog/2019-05-01-part-3-local-test"